 Topical magnesium is an easy, convenient and affordable way to ensure that the additional magnesium you’re taking is getting to the most affected areas.
 Creams and ointments are also often more effective ways of absorbing certain minerals than capsules or tablets, because they can get into the bloodstream more quickly.
 Topical magnesium has been shown to reduce the inflammation that causes physical pain and is also helpful to those who are pregnant as it supports healthy lactation.

 How do I apply topical magnesium for pain relief?

 Where Can I Find Topical Magnesium for Pain Relief?

 There are many sources of magnesium, through foods, supplements, and creams, but not all magnesium sources are created equal.
-Herbal Mana’s topical magnesium contains only the best quality USP (United States Pharmacopeia) Grade Magnesium Chloride Oil.
-Apply our magnesium creams once a day, around 20 minutes before you shower, to the area where you are experiencing discomfort.
-Start with a small amount, and increase the amount you use as you get to know the product.
+Herbal Mana’s Alpha Warrior+ Cream contains only the best quality USP (United States Pharmacopeia) Grade Magnesium Chloride Oil.
+Apply this non-greasy cream everyday to the area you experience discomfort and enjoy long-lasting relief in just 5 minutes or less!